jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Weapon design
-My intent is to create a weapon that is easy to operate in close quarters, very well suited for up to 300 yards, and still practical up to 500 yards.
-While many PDWs are especially good at close quarters and a typical modern carbine is pretty good up to 300 yards, it seems to me that both are severely handicapped beyond that range by their low bullet energy and high aerodynamic drag.
+My intent is to create a weapon that is especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
+While many PDWs are very good at close quarters and a typical modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
+The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the puny 5.56x45 NATO cartridge.
+In either case, the energy of the bullet is insufficient to remain very effective throughout my intended range of distance to human targets.

 I think I can more fully achieve my chosen goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
 So I'm going for it, and upon completion we'll see how it does.

 ### Basis
-I'll base the the RC1 somewhat on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
+I'm basing the the RC1 somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
 Thanks to the versatility and popularity of Eugene Stoner's modular design —the Armalite AR-15 upon which the Grendel Incursion and many other modern weapons are based—, we now have a standardized means of interchanging parts to fit the needs of the shooter.
 The RC1 will take advantage of this in two important ways.

 - The bolt will be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.

-- Other part selections, inspired by PDWs and by ultralight carbines derived from the Colt AR15A3, will serve to make the RC1 lighter, more comfortable, and more maneuverable.
+- Other part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, will serve to make the RC1 lighter and more maneuverable.

 ### Barrel
-The barrel of the RC1 will be just long enough to avoid the red tape associated with a short-barreled rifle.
-This length also serves to keep the muzzle velocity and bullet energy high enough for practical medium-range use.
-If I put a muzzle brake on the barrel, it'll be a short, single-chamber model to minimize the added weight and length.
+The barrel of the RC1 will be of the standard 16" carbine length, just long enough to avoid the red tape associated with a short-barreled rifle.
+This length also produces high enough muzzle velocity and bullet energy for practical medium-range use.
+The muzzle brake will be a short, single-chamber model to minimize the added weight and length.

 ### Buttstock
-The RC1 will have a very short, fixed-length buttstock.
-This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead be nearly vertical, as is common in a PDW.
-This will place the wrist of the shooter's dominant hand in a neutral position, while the short length of pull will put the entire mass of the RC1 closer to the shooter's body where it is more easily supported.
-This gun will be as lightweight as practical, in order to further limit muscle fatigue, as even minor fatigue can affect the steadiness with which the shooter holds his sights on target.
+The RC1 will have a very short, fixed-length buttstock to shift its mass closer to the shooter's body where it's most easily supported.
+With the 33° grip angle that's common in rifles and carbines, this position would be uncomfortable for the wrist of the shooter's dominant hand; so the RC1's grip will instead be nearly vertical as in a PDW.
+This gun will be as lightweight as practical, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

 ### Sights
 The RC1 will be equipped with two sighting systems:
-- A lightweight fixed-power riflescope, sufficient for 500-yard engagements
+- A lightweight fixed-power riflescope, practical for 100- to 500-yard engagements
-- Offset iron sights, optimized for quick target acquisition within 50 yards
+- Offset iron sights, optimized for quick target acquisition

 ## Progress
 Progress on this project is as follows.
-Initially, a few paper parts stand in for some of the actual parts that I have not yet acquired.
+Initially, a few paper parts stand in for some of the major parts that I have not yet acquired.
 With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds, and a total length of about 32 inches.